 COLON CANCER SCREENING

-Colorectal cancer screening is recommended for all adults age 50 and older.
+The American College of Surgeons and American Cancer Society now both recommend colorectal cancer screening is recommended for all adults age 45 and older.
 Those with a family history of colorectal cancer should begin their screening at age 40 or sooner.
 Colorectal cancer is the second leading cause of cancer related deaths in the United States, and is highly preventable with timely screening.

 An EGD (esophago-gastro-duodenoscopy) is similar to a colonoscopy procedure, but is used to detect upper digestive problems of the esophagus and stomach (such as stomach ulcers, gastric acid reflux with long term heartburn, and hiatal hernias of the stomach).
 A long and thin, flexible tube is carefully inserted into the throat, esophagus, and stomach to investigate for problems or signs of disease.